OchiabutoKelechi/Customers-Churn-Analysis/README.md

 During the Exploratory Data Analysis (EDA) process, I focused on the following several key business questions that guided my analysis:

 1) What is the total number of customers?
-2) What percentage of customers show an Attrition Flag?
+2) What percentage of customers show an Attrition flag?
-3) What percentage of customers show an Attrition Flag in each category?
+3) What percentage of customers show an Attrition flag in each category?
 4) How many customers use each Card category?
 5) What is the Gender distribution of customers?
 6) What are the Marital Statuses of the customers?